home-assistant/home-assistant.io/source/_dashboards/gauge.markdown

       type: integer
 segments:
   required: false
   description: List of colors and their corresponding start values.
+Segments will override the severity settings.
   type: list
   keys:
     from: